What is Autocratic Leadership? – Definition, Characteristics, and Examples

 • Autocratic leaders make the most, if not just all, the decisions in the room, leaving limited or no input from the stakeholders.

-• Autocratic leadership management creates a highly structured work environment with least or no flexibility at all.
+• Autocratic leadership management creates a highly structured work environment with little or no flexibility.

 • There are clearly defined and specified roles, rules, and procedures to follow for subordinates without any give and take of ideas.